When They’re Not Cooperating

 When I can see each person and object as operating as it does, without my story that it should be different, I then cooperate with life much more efficiently.

-Try it out this week.
 When you notice frustration that someone or something isn’t cooperating with you, try on the perspective that they’re operating according to their own rule-book alongside you.
 This is what it is to CO-operate in the world with this person or object.
 From this honest view of reality, how much more is within your power?